sdesabbata/geospatial-mechanistic-interpretability/README.md

-# Geospatial Mechanistic Interpretability
+# Geospatial Mechanistic Interpretability of LLMs

-This repository includes the code and data that support the findings of a *forthcoming* book chapter.
+This repository includes the code and data that support the findings of a *forthcoming* book chapter on the Geospatial Mechanistic Interpretability of Large Language Models (LLMs).
 The Author Accepted Manuscript is available on arXiv *(coming soon)*.
 Published version: